Ex-NBA star Odom reported critical, Kardashian at his side

 Khloe Kardashian, whose whirlwind romance with Odom was captured in "Keeping Up With the Kardashians" and its spin-off, "Khloe and Lamar," was at his bedside, TMZ and Us Weekly reported.

-The couple split in 2013 after four years of marriage and their divorce was finalized in July, though she has remained in close contact with him.
+The couple split in 2013 after four years of marriage and their divorce was finalised in July, though she has remained in close contact with him.

 Khloe's half-sister, model Kendall Jenner, posted a tweet on Wednesday saying "please don't go," that was believed to refer to Odom.